WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part3/Direct_Current/index.md

 Because DC is used as the primary type of current in digital logic circuits, most of this tutorial will focus on DC circuits.

-Direct curent is also used in [long distance, high power, electrical transmission lines](https://en.wikipedia.org/wiki/High-voltage_direct_current) (usually `>250kV`) because of lower electrical losses.
+Direct current is also used in [long distance, high power, electrical transmission lines](https://en.wikipedia.org/wiki/High-voltage_direct_current) (usually `>250kV`) because of lower electrical losses.

 Meadow provides two _power rails_ that supply `5V` and `3.3V` direct current.
 The `3.3V` rail can be found on the left header, and the `5V` rail can be found on the right header: